XanderTheDev/p2pool-dashboard/README.md

 - Data updates every 5 seconds.
 - Logs are stored in stats_log.json automatically.
 - Tooltip icons (ⓘ) give extra info like moving averages and payout intervals.
-- The dashboard uses a dark theme.
+- The dashboard uses a dark theme and is mobile-friendly.

 ---